It’s the Law

 Vehicle inspections are still a part of the registration process and are performed at Official Vehicle Inspection Stations licensed by the Texas Department of Public Safety.
 Inspections must be done 90 days of registering your vehicle.
 Emission testing is required in 17 Texas counties which must comply with federally mandated clear air requirements.

-in 2013, the State of Texas changed the vehicle inspection and registration requirements, eliminating the inspection sticker.
-Residents must have their vehicle inspected within 90 days of renewing the state vehicle registration sticker.
-Under the one-sticker system, it now serves as both the inspection and registration sticker.
+Texas residents must have their vehicle inspected within 90 days of renewing the state vehicle registration sticker.
+Under the one-sticker system, the registration sticker serves as both the inspection and registration.
 You can register your vehicle online, by mail, or in person.

 Texas does not require drivers or passengers of motorcyclists to wear helmets.
 The state also does not require helmets for bicyclists.
 However, city regulations vary on the latter, and the city of Dallas requires helmets for bicyclists ages 17 and younger.